warp-contracts/warp-wasm-templates/README.md

     ```
 ````

-### Custom decorators

-Custom decorators are ignored in AssemblyScript, unless we decide to give them a special meaning by using [transform option](#contract-transform).
-And that is the reason why we're using `@contract` decorator in the contract code.

-### No support
+### Language limitations

-Please remember that AssemblyScript does not support closures and for... of... methods.
+Please remember that AssemblyScript does not support closures and for... of... iteration.
 You can check which other features are not supported (and also what other implementation plans has the AssemblyScript team) [here](https://www.assemblyscript.org/status.html#language-features).

-### tsconfig.json

-TypeScript configuration inheriting recommended AssemblyScript settings.

 ### asconfig.json